QLS-MiCM/RPackageDevelopment/README.md

 This workshop focuses on transforming statistical analysis/method scripts into robust, testable, and maintainable packages.
 Participants will learn how to incorporate version control, automated testing, and collaboration tools using GitHub, with a goal of building packages that are easy to scale and maintain.

+## Setup

+Follow the instructions in the [SetupGuide.pdf](SetupGuide.pdf) file to prepare for the workshop.

 ## Requirements

 - Experience with R